A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers: Abstract

 \section{Abstract}

-The merger of neutron stars drives a relativistic jet which can be observed as a short gamma-ray burst~\cite{Goldstein:2017mm,LIGOScientific:2017yn,Savchenko:2017ff,Mooley:2018qf}.
-A strong large-scale magnetic field is necessary to launch the relativistic jet~\cite{Mosta:2020hl}.
-However, the magnetohydrodynamical mechanism to build up this magnetic field remains uncertain.
-Here we show that the $\alpha\Omega$ dynamo mechanism driven by the magnetorotational instability~\cite{Brandenburg:2004j,Reboul-Salze:2021} builds up the large-scale magnetic field inside the long-lived binary neutron star merger remnant by performing an {\it ab initio} super-high resolution neutrino-radiation magnetohydrodynamics merger simulation in full general relativity.
-As a result, the magnetic field induces the Poynting-flux dominated relativistic outflow with the luminosity $\sim 10^{51}$\,erg/s and magnetically-driven post-merger mass ejection with the mass $\sim 0.1M_\odot$.
-Therefore, the magnetar scenario in binary neutron star mergers is possible~\cite{Metzger:2010pp}.
-These can be the engines of short-hard gamma-ray bursts and very bright kilonovae.
+The merger of neutron stars drives a relativistic jet, which must be driven by a strong large-scale magnetic field.
+However, the magnetohydrodynamical mechanism required to build up this magnetic field remains uncertain.
+By performing an ab-initio super-high resolution neutrino-radiation magnetohydrodynamics merger simulation in full general relativity, we show that the $\alpha\Omega$ dynamo mechanism, driven by the magnetorotational instability, builds up the large-scale magnetic field inside the long-lived binary neutron star merger remnant.
+As a result, the magnetic field induces the Poynting-flux dominated relativistic outflow with an isotropic equivalent luminosity $\sim 10^{52}$ erg/s and magnetically-driven post-merger mass ejection with the mass $\sim 0.1M_\odot$.
+Therefore, the magnetar hypothesis that an ultra-strongly magnetized neutron star drives a relativistic jet in binary neutron star mergers is possible.
+Magnetars can be the engines of short-hard gamma-ray bursts, and they should be associated with very bright kilonovae, which the current telescopes could observe.
 Therefore, this scenario is testable in future observation.

-The observation of GW170817/GRB 170817A/AT 2017gfo made binary neutron star mergers a leading player of multi-messenger astrophysics~\cite{LIGOScientific:2017vw,LIGOScientific:2017yn}.
+The observation of GW170817/GRB 170817A/AT 2017gfo made binary neutron star mergers a leading player of multi-messenger astrophysics~\cite{LIGOScientific:2017vw,LIGOScientific:2017yn,Goldstein:2017mm,Savchenko:2017ff,Mooley:2018qf}.
 It revealed that at least a part of the origin of short-hard gamma-ray bursts and the heavy elements via the rapid-neutron capture process ($r$-process) is binary neutron star mergers~\cite{Goldstein:2017mm,LIGOScientific:2017yn,Savchenko:2017ff,Mooley:2018qf,Metzger:2010a,Lattimer:1974a,Eichler:1989a,Wanajo:2014wh}.